ibmdb/rust-ibm_db/README.md

 Example: set/export PATH = /IBM/IBM DATA SERVER DRIVER/bin

-If you do not have a clidriver in your system, go to examples folder where rust_ibm_db is downloaded in your system (Example: /Users/uname/rust_ibm_db/installer) and run setup.rs file (cargo run --package ibm_db --example setup).
+If you do not have a clidriver in your system, go to examples folder where rust_ibm_db is downloaded in your system (Example: /Users/uname/rust_ibm_db/installer) and run setup.rs file:
+> cargo run --package ibm_db --example setup

 where uname is the username